sumeetjain/jquery-markdown-footnotes/README.markdown

 This is a JS snippet that adds functionality to the footnote implementation in Markdown.

-Markdown automatically adds footnotes[^1] that work: Click the superscript footnote number, the page jumps to the bottom, you read the footnote, you jump back up.
+Markdown automatically adds footnotes that work: Click the superscript footnote number, the page jumps to the bottom, you read the footnote, you jump back up.
 This can be annoying for readers, since they often want to refer to the main text while reading the footnote.
 It's also ugly and jarring.

-[^1]: Like this one, for example.

 This snippet replaces that functionality.
 When someone clicks the superscript footnote number, an overlay appears from the bottom of the screen with the requested footnote:

 [pic]

 ## How to use it
-The snippet depends on jQuery.
+The snippet requires jQuery, so make sure you have that.

-Download the JS file and include it on whatever page you want to add the functionality to.
+Then [download it](https://github.com/sumeetjain/jQuery-Markdown-Footnotes/zipball/master) and include the "jquery.markdownFootnotes.min.js" file on whatever page you want to add the functionality to.
 I just stuck it in the layout for my site, since I never know when I'll be using footnotes.
 There is no additional work needed.

 FYI - the default footnotes aren't removed.
 They remain at the bottom of an article as usual.